-- Removal of the 3 distinct COVID-19 care pathways (high/red, medium/amber and low/green) to respiratory and non -respiratory pathways - A return to Standard Infection Control Precautions (SICPs) and Transmission Based Precautions (TBPs) as per National Infection Prevention and Control Manual (NIPCM) and the Care Home Infection Prevention and Control Manual (CHIPCM) - · An algorithm to support placement of service users within health and care settings - Respiratory screening questions to include COVID-19 AND other respiratory pathogens - Ongoing Rapid testing for COVID-19 AND to now include other respiratory pathogens in some settings
+- Removal of the 3 distinct COVID-19 care pathways (high/red, medium/amber and low/green) to respiratory and non -respiratory pathways - A return to Standard Infection Control Precautions (SICPs) and Transmission Based Precautions (TBPs) as per National Infection Prevention and Control Manual (NIPCM) and the Care Home Infection Prevention and Control Manual (CHIPCM) - An algorithm to support placement of service users within health and care settings - Respiratory screening questions to include COVID-19 AND other respiratory pathogens - Ongoing Rapid testing for COVID-19 AND to now include other respiratory pathogens in some settings

+A summary of changes compared with the previous COVID-19 addenda can be found here.
 It should be noted that the principles of applying TBPs for service users presenting with a suspected/confirmed respiratory virus apply at all times throughout the year however the purpose of this guidance is to support health and care settings when cases of respiratory viruses increase impacting on flow and service delivery.
 NHS Scotland boards are preparing for an increase in service demand as a result of respiratory viruses this winter season (21/22) and this guidance should be implemented to minimise risk and harm to staff, service users and visitors during this period of increased admissions and whilst the COVID-19 pandemic continues.
 It is intended that this guidance will be reviewed regularly and adapted for use routinely on an annual basis.